 The 11th-century Hohensalzburg Castle stands on a rocky outcrop approximately 394ft (120m) above the city.
-Although originally built by Archbishop Gebhard to repel attacks from the neighbouring Bavarians, the present-day fortress was largely rebuilt in the early 16th century by Archbishop Leonhard Von Keutschach who added the grand state apartments.
-Visitors can walk around the courtyard and outskirts of the fortress at no cost unless they take the guided tour around the state apartments.
-The tour finishes at two small museums (this is optional) that display a selection of weapons, uniforms and armour together with instruments of torture - such as the Schandmasken - which petty criminals had to don as punishment for their crimes.
+Originally built by Archbishop Gebhard to repel attacks from the neighbouring Bavarians, the present-day fortress was largely rebuilt in the early 16th century with added grand state apartments.
+Visitors can walk around the courtyard and outskirts of the fortress at no cost unless they take the guided tour.
+The tour finishes at two small museums displaying a selection of weapons, uniforms and armour, together with villainous instruments of torture.
+The castle can be reached by funicular or by a walking path.